Having problems with mobility or the use of your hands is more common than people realize.

 4. Television Talk Show Host

-Similar to being a radio talk host, the main thing that matters here is your personality and ability to hold a conversation.
+Similar to radio hosts, the main thing that matters is your personality and ability to hold conversations.

 Average yearly income: $114,692 (Ziprecruiter)